FDA-Cleared IPL Technology

 This is the fastest route.
 A reputable manufacturer like iShine often holds a Master Access File or already has 510(k) clearance for the base model.

-- You simply "bridge" our data to your brand, significantly reducing testing costs.
+• Bridge our data to your brand to reduce testing costs.

-We design the product from the ground up with FDA requirements in mind.
-We select FDA-compliant materials (ISO 10993 safe) and internal components that pass EMC testing, ensuring that when you do go to the lab, you pass on the first try.
+We design from the ground up with FDA requirements in mind, selecting ISO 10993-safe materials and components that pass EMC testing to ensure first-pass lab success.

 Conclusion